 To assess the risks related to soy the commodity is included in our company-wide security of supply assessment.
-The primary risk for soy is related to the availability and price of the commodity.
-Because we only source soy from the United States, deforestation is not a key risk.
-General sustainability of suppliers, however, is still high on the agenda, and we monitor for any issues.
+WWF identifies 5 key impact areas for soy production: deforestation, soli erosion, water use, GHG emission and social impacts.
+General sustainability of suppliers is still high on the agenda, and we monitor for any issues.

 In 2020, we started using RepRisk as a tool to identify high-risk suppliers regarding sustainability.
 This tool gives us more insight into the supplier-specific risks and provides the necessary information for focused supplier engagement.
 We created a supplier watchlist to monitor any risks related to impacts on landscapes, ecosystems, and biodiversity (which includes impacts related to forests).
 We receive real time alerts when any of our soy suppliers are mentioned in incidents related to forests.
-We have not received and don't anticipate any risks related to forests from our soy suppliers as our soybeans are grown in North America.
-However, we continue to monitor our suppliers activities should there be any changes.
+We have not received and don't anticipate any risks related to forests from our soy suppliers in North America.
+However, we continue to monitor our suppliers activities should there be any changes and for any risk incidents related to our soy supply in Brazil.

 Climate-related risks such as droughts and floods can potentially impact the availability and price of soy.
 We monitor developments in this field by including soy (growing areas) in our climate-related scenario analysis and risk assessments.
 In collaboration with suppliers we also promote the uptake of regenerative agriculture practices to increase the resilience of soy farmers to these risks.